radudiaconu0/api-requirements/README.md

 ## Responses

-This Api will return the following format:
+This endpoint will return the following format:

 ```javascript
 {